 - Employee theft

 Our attorneys have helped clients avoid criminal charges and conviction by engaging in aggressive investigations and negotiations.
-We use every legal tool at our disposal to help our clients.
-If you have been arrested, charged with, or are currently under investigation for a white collar crime
+Our white collar crime defense attorneys use every legal tool at our disposal to help our clients.
+If you have been arrested, charged with, or are currently under investigation for a white collar crime.

 There is an incredible range of criminal acts, which are considered to be white collar crimes.
 New Jersey lists approximately forty crimes that constitute white-collar crimes.
 This does not include any federal charges that may be filed against a person.
 It can carry serious penalties such as prison time, probation, restitution, and monetary fines.